timzaak/log-http-proxy/README.md

 ## https proxy
-It's mitm proxy, but you need the domain ssl certificate and private key.
-It's for test and log for the development of the software which is hard to capture the https request and response.
+It's mitm proxy, especially for https.
+It outputs the https request and response for test.

 ### Requires
 1. require JDK 19+
 2. https cert and private key
+3. https certificate.

 If you want to install self-signed certificate, you could use [mkcert](https://github.com/FiloSottile/mkcert) to do this.
 ```shell